It’s funny when I ponder the word “own” to describe my place in my dog’s life.

 Any parent who has more than one child will tell you that he or she is much more relaxed now, having learned from the first child that it’s not necessary to spray Clorox on the shopping-cart handle or hide in the baby aisle the entire time Junior is having a tantrum.

 Dogs, like children, teach us patience.
 Perhaps that’s the miracle of tantrums, shedding, and destroyed furniture.

 Levity Goes A Long Way

 There are so many similarities between dogs and children.
-My child eats out of a bowl and so does my dog.
-My child has been known to beg for food on more than one occasion, and so has my dog.
-My child whines at me to take him to the park; throws up in the car; breaks toys, glasses, and collectibles–and so does his sister, my dog.
+My child eats out of a bowl, and so does my dog.
+He has begged for food on more than one occasion, and so has my dog.
+He whines at me to take him to the park, throws up in the car, breaks toys, glasses, and collectibles–and so does his sister, my dog.

 Colleen Paige is an animal behaviorist, the Editor-in-Chief of Pet Home magazine and the author of The Good Behavior Book for Dogs.
 She offers advice to clients and readers alike, ranging from dog and cat training and pet friendly interiors and garden design to pet nutrition and pet safe pools and homes.